 As we would suspect, each of the firefighters protests the "hero" label, saying it was "just another day doing our job."

 Initial complications at a 'cookie-cutter' building

 Chief Greer sets the stage: "It was a beautiful day, and this was a normal-looking building – cookie-cutter, everything about it, we've done this a thousand times."

-A dog-walking citizen called 911 to report the fire, and first-arriving companies reported smoke showing from the second floor.
+A dog-walking citizen called 911 to report the fire on Ohio Avenue, and first-arriving companies reported smoke showing from the second floor.
 There was no one jumping up and down out front, no indication of anything particularly amiss other than the smoke showing.

 "[Initial-arriving crews Truck Company 7 and 14] went in front door, and it became clear pretty quickly something was wrong," Greer explained.
 "While there was clearly a fire above, there was no way to get to it from here."